raysfire/dolphin-shuffler/README.md

 - **Dolphin Emulator:** [Download Dolphin](https://dolphin-emu.org/)
     - Most versions of Dolphin should work, but this was originally tested on *Dolphin 5.0-20347*.
+    - Update: This is now tested and verified to work on the current version, *Dolphin 2421*.
 - **Windows Operating System:** Dolphin Shuffler is designed for Windows.
 - **(Optional) OBS Studio:** [Download OBS Studio](https://obsproject.com/) and make sure WebSockets are enabled.
 - **Python 3.6+** (if running the script manually; an executable is also provided).